Frequently Asked Questions

 Primarily comprised of government-funded organisations, not-for-profit (NFP) organisations, charities and benevolent institutions, the sector currently employs more than 26,000 people in NSW alone.
 Employers will be looking to recruit 40,000 people in the next 5 years because the number of people using services is expected to rise to 350,000.

-With research showing that today’s society has a general misconception about what it means to work in the disability and community care sector, carecareers embarked on a marketing initiative, which launched in early 2010, to use the positive experiences of ‘real’ sector workers in NSW to build public awareness of the benefits of working in it.
+With research showing that today’s society has general misconceptions about what it means to work in the sector, carecareers’ award-winning marketing initiatives have used the positive experiences of ‘real’ sector workers in NSW to build public awareness of the benefits of working in it.

 To start finding out more about the disability and community care sector visit Getting Started.
 In this section of the carecareers website you'll find all the information you need to get an understanding of the clients you could be supporting and the environment in which you might be working.
 You'll also discover the rewards the sector has to offer, as well as the training and career development opportunities available to you.